-I’ve been out with friends and had to curl over in pain, run out on dates to get home so I can poop in peace and I nearly shat myself on a bus once.
+I’ve been out with friends and had to curl over in pain and I've ran out on dates to get home so I can poop in peace

 It can be horrible and disgusting, generally not fun at all!
 I've been under the hospital for 5 years (ish) and had dietitians and specialists help me understand my digestion.
 I've had endoscopys, scans and many things up my bum.
 WILD.